VeenaShirsath/Power-System-Optimization/README.md

 # Power-System-Optimization
-dispatch models and battery optimization
+The purpose of this repository is to learn power systems modelling, mainly dispatch models and battery optimization.